• Home

 4. IKON PASS scholarships through Alterra.
 Available to ski patrollers, bike patrollers, and heli guides in any Ikon Pass community for up to $1,000 per individual to seek evidence-based trauma treatment.
 Applicants can work with their own provider or seek guidance through AMCCF to find a provider.
 You can apply at https://webportalapp.com/sp/login/patroller_heli and request to use me, Julie Hutson, LPC, as your provider.

-*Fee discounts are available for veterans and their families, police personnel, and emergency responders.
+*Fee discounts are available for veterans and their families, Law enforcement, and emergency responders.

 Your Rights and Protections Against Surprise Medical Bills